-Inspired in their thinking, asking questions, making connections, imagining possibilities, reasoning methodically and capitalising on their resources
+Inspired in their thinking, asking connections. questions, making imagining possibilities, reasoning methodically and capitalising on their resources

-- Encouraged to be emotionally invested in their learning, persevering in the face of difficulties, noticing subtle differences and patterns, managing their distractions, and becoming absorbed in their learning - Empowered to be fully involved in their learning, growing in interdependence, collaborating effectively, listening empathetically to others and imitating their learning habits - Inspired, encouraged and empowered to be productive, planning their learning in advance, revising and reviewing their progress, distilling important information, and developing their own meta-learning.

-Pupils today will be entering the world of work in the 2020s and 2030s.
-Many of our young people are highly likely to take up jobs that do not yet exist; they will follow careers and work patterns that we may currently find difficult to imagine and it is, therefore, imperative that we prepare pupils for the 21st century and beyond.
+- Encouraged to be emotionally invested in their learning, persevering in the face of difficulties, noticing subtle differences patterns. managing and their distractions, and becoming absorbed in their learning - Empowered to be fully involved in their learning, growing in interdependence, collaborating effectively, listening empathetically to others and imitating their learning habits work patterns that we may currently find difficult to imagine and it is, therefore, imperative that we prepare pupils for the 21st century and beyond.
 To that end, we empower our pupils to gain an excellent academic profile, which becomes their passport to accessing the life-defining opportunities they so richly deserve.
-At the same time, we recognise the need for pupils to develop a wide range of well-honed learning habits, encouraging them to respond with confidence and creative thinking to whatever unusual or unforeseeable challenges they may face in the future.
+At the same time, we recognise the need for pupils to develop a wide range of wellhoned learning habits, encouraging them to respond with confidence and creative thinking to whatever unusual or unforeseeable challenges they may face in the future.